Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity

 In \cite{Iaconi_2019} almost all existing 3D hydrodynamic simulations and observations of single degenerate, post-CE binaries are considered.
 Also authors investigated the proposition that final separation between components is defined by fraction of released orbital energy that is used to do work and unbind the envelope gas.
 There is no clarity about the effects of the spatial resolution and the softening length on the results.

-The simulation of low mass binary ($1.05 M_{\odot}$ red giant and $0.6M_{\odot}$ companion) is described in \cite{Ricker_2012}.
+The simulation of low mass binary ($1.05 M_{\odot}$ RG and $0.6M_{\odot}$ companion) is described in \cite{Ricker_2012}.
 After a fast inspiral phase one quarter of envelope is ejected from the system and mass continues to be lost.
 The initial orbital separation decreases sevenfold due to loss of angular momentum and energy.

-Comprehensive simulations with SPH particles and uniform grid codes were performed in \cite{Passy_2012}.
+Comprehensive simulations in frames of smoothed-particle hydrodynamics (SPH) and uniform grid codes were performed in \cite{Passy_2012}.
 The mass of red giant branch star was $0.88 M_{\odot}$ and the mass of companion star varied from 0.9$M_{\odot}$ to $0.1M_{\odot}$.
 It is interesting to note that in these simulations envelope was not able to be ejected and the final orbital separations were much larger than observed in post-CE systems.